PacketFence Clustering Guide

 3.3.3.
 Current state

-At this point, for a VLAN enforcement configuration for example, the network interfaces of your servers must be configured, and you must be able to see, for each server:
+At this point, for a VLAN enforcement configuration for example, the network interfaces of the servers must be configured, and must be able to see, for each server:

 In /etc/sysconfig/network-scripts/